Inventory

 Use the Resource Configuration Tab

 1. Click a resource card to open the resource’s 360 drawer and access the Configuration tab.
-It contains additional metadata and configuration details.
+It contains additional metadata and configuration details including the timestamp when the resource was last scanned.

 You can copy this or save it as a .txt file.